Technology improves Reading

 2. Adaptive algorithms can lead to personalization

-With adaptive learning algorithms, readers can instantly customize the pace, diversity, complexity, and form of their reading materials.
+With adaptive learning algorithms, readers can instantly personalize the pace, diversity, complexity, and form of their reading materials.

 3. Better access and more options

-Through digital storefronts, free ebooks, RSS feeds, social magazines, and more, there has never been a time when students had more content at their fingertips.
-Do you like this book and use an e-book reader like Kindle or iBooks?
-Here are 25 more similar ones.
+Through digital stores, free e-books, RSS feeds, social magazines and more, there has never been a time when students had more content at their fingertips.
+Do you like this book and use an e-reader such as Kindle or iBooks?
+Here are 25 more like it.

-Also, here are 10 other authors who liked this book, too.
+Also, here are 10 other authors that readers who liked this book also enjoyed.

-And here are 750 reviews you can check out to get an idea of what other people think.
-And please download a free sample of any book you like.
+And here are 750 reviews you can browse to get a sense of what others think.
+And please, download a free sample of any book you like.

-And it's easier to publish now, so while that means there's more crap on the market, there's also more variety.
+And now it is easier to publish, so while that means there is more junk on the market, there is also more variety.
 Fanfiction has exploded.
-If you can't find something you like, it's because you're not looking hard enough.
+If you can’t find something you like, it’s because you are not looking hard enough.

 4. Technology can distract, technology can focus

-Technology can allow readers to annotate texts and share notes, which is physically interactive and “social.”
-There are also applications, such as white noise, that can block distractions in class, among other functions.
-Before you blame technology for “distracting” students, make sure you are honest with yourself about how much they were focused without technology.
+Technology can enable readers to annotate texts and share notes, which is physically interactive and “social.”
+There are also apps, such as white noise apps, that can block distractions in class, among other functions.
+Before blaming technology for “distracting” students, make sure you are honest with yourself about how focused they were without the technology.

 5. Technology makes learning easier

-Let's divide reading into three different categories: Before reading, During reading, and After reading.
+Let’s divide reading into three distinct categories: Before reading, During reading and After reading.

 During each of these stages, readers have different needs.

-Before reading: A young reader beginning a story set in a different culture may benefit from watching a YouTube video about that culture or reading a quick summary on Wikipedia about it.
+Before reading: A young reader beginning a story set in a different culture can benefit from watching a YouTube video about that culture or reading a quick summary on Wikipedia about it.

-While reading: A high school student reading a poem may want to Google the literary allusions in that poem to better understand it.
+During reading: A high school student reading a poem may want to search Google for the literary allusions in that poem to better understand it.

-After reading: A PhD student may want to check previous studies done by the authors of that study to evaluate some claim being made or to delve into some other data point found in the study and learn more.
+After reading: A doctoral student may want to verify previous studies conducted by the authors of that study to evaluate a claim being made or to delve deeper into another data point found in the study and learn more.

-The point is that technology (used appropriately) improves understanding.
+The point is that technology (when used appropriately) enhances understanding.
 No, it is not absolutely necessary in the same way that I do not need to drive a car to go to Henry County, Kentucky.
-I could walk if I wanted to, and there are benefits to walking.
+I could walk if I wanted, and there are benefits to walking.
 Cars are not “superior.”
 But thanks to that technology, I have the opportunity.

-Analytics can be, well, analyzed for reading practice: time spent reading, how often readers click on certain words, etc. I know this is vague.
-I am not a reading specialist or an application developer.
-The point is that data can be used to keep all readers in their literacy “sweet zone,” supporting struggling readers, challenging advanced readers, and offering choices to grade-level readers.
+Analytics can be, well, analyzed for the practice of reading: time spent reading, how often readers click on certain words, etc. I know this is vague.
+I am not a reading specialist nor an app developer.
+The point is that data can be used to keep all readers in their literacy “sweet spot,” supporting struggling readers, challenging advanced readers, and offering choices to readers at the grade-appropriate level.

 7. Texts can be adjusted instantly

 Taking the data from the previous point, we have a powerful combination.
-This involves having less or more complex sentence structure, syntax, vocabulary, etc. Platforms like Epic Reader and News-O-Matic make it easy to match a student's reading level to a text, as do various desktop applications and programs.
+This involves having sentence structure that is more or less complex, syntax, vocabulary, etc. Platforms like Epic Reader and News-O-Matic facilitate matching a student’s reading level to a text, as do various apps and desktop programs.

-Additionally, using e-reading apps, students can tap on a word and get its definition instantly.
-It doesn't necessarily mean that they will, keep in mind that close reading is still a matter of will.
-But they have the option to do so.
+Furthermore, by using e-reading apps, students can tap a word and get its definition instantly.
+This does not necessarily mean they will do so; keep in mind that careful reading remains a matter of willingness.
+But they have the option to do it.

-With applications that allow you to practice frequent words, others created expressly to increase reading speed, and others that measure time spent reading, words read per minute, and more, now more than ever reading speed is visible, and a Higher reading speed generally translates into greater comprehension.
+With apps that allow practicing high-frequency words, others created specifically to increase reading speed, and others that measure time spent reading, words read per minute, and more, reading speed is now more visible than ever, and higher reading speed generally translates into better comprehension.